mendix/docs/howto40/connect-an-attribute-to-a-column.md

 ---
 ## Description

 This section describes how to connect an attribute of an entity to a column of a data grid.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9699841).

 ## Instructions